 Some good virtual work experience alternatives include:

-Another COVID-19 work experience alternative could be to conduct your own independent research project – or join a research programme.
+Another COVID-19 work experience alternative could be to get involved with a research programme.

-Check our guide to work experience for more tips and advice on what you can do without work experience.
+Check our guide to work experience for more tips and advice.

 Loading More Content